 A fairly common hummingbird of the humid mountain forests of Amazonas and San Martin departments.
 Males are green with throat and upper breast rosy amethyst, forming a glittering gorget (throat of females typically dull rufous-brown), and glittering green frontlet.
 Both sexes present white collar.

 In northern Peru this species can be seen at hummingbird feeders in Huembo reserve, Abra Patricia Owlet Lodge, and Fundo Alto Nieva.
 It’s also common along the road from Leymebamba to Cajamarca, and along the Río Chido road.
-Our 50 species of hummingbirds birding itinerary is perfect for people looking for this species.
+Our Northern Peru Birding Tour: Mayo and Huallaga Valleys birding itinerary is perfect for people looking for this species.

 Larger than most sunangels.
 Has a forked tail, dark plumage, green upperparts with a glittering blue-green frontlet.
 The highly iridescent gorget is deep violet and bordered below by a blue-green pectoral bar.
 Found at forest edge, alder woodland, and scrubby areas.